alegav1655/django_site/README.md

 Django Project Template

-This is a Django project template that provides a simple website with user registration and login functionality, designed to be deployed with Apache.
+This is a Django project template that provides a simple website with user registration and login functionality, designed to be deployed with Apache and MySQL.

 Features: